xsedla1y/digital-electronics-2/Project2/README.md

 ## Software description

-In the code we used several libraries created in school computer exercises, e.g. timer, gpio and lcd.
+In the code we used several libraries created in school computer exercises, e.g. timer, gpio and lcd.<br/>
+***Note: Original LCD library uses PWM outputs as outputs for display.
+We had to change the pins in LCD library because of unwanted PWM signal on that ports.***

 ### Source files & libraries